lifelong-learning-systems/tella/README.md

 -------------
 1. Create a conda or virtual environment and activate it

-2. We recommens that you update pip and wheel in your environment:
+2. We recommend that you update pip and wheel in your environment:
   ```
   pip install -U pip wheel
   ```